rick12000/vocalance/docs/developer/command_parsing.rst

 At startup, the system analyzes your command history to build a statistical model.
 This model captures patterns in what commands typically follow each other.

-**Multi-order analysis**: The system maintains three separate Markov chains, each looking at different time windows:
+**Multi-order analysis**: The system maintains three separate Markov chains (orders 2, 3, 4), each with configurable training windows:

-- **4th-order chains**: 14 days, up to 200 commands (long-term patterns)
+- **4th-order chains**: Up to 1500 commands, up to 60 days (captures long-term patterns)
-- **3rd-order chains**: 7 days, up to 150 commands (medium-term patterns)
+- **3rd-order chains**: Up to 1000 commands, up to 21 days (medium-term patterns)
-- **2nd-order chains**: 3 days, up to 100 commands (recent patterns)
+- **2nd-order chains**: Up to 500 commands, up to 7 days (recent patterns)

+Each order requires a minimum transition frequency before a prediction is considered valid (configurable: order 2→2, order 3→5, order 4→10).
 Longer windows reveal stable behavioral trends.
 Shorter windows adapt quickly if your workflow changes temporarily.

 **Building the statistics**: The model extracts command sequences from your history and counts transitions: